-A rare unfunny example that's nonetheless good: an arc in The Sandman spin-off The Dreaming was about the loneliness of Matthew the Raven, entitled "The Unkindness of One".
+A rare unfunny example that's nonetheless good: An arc in The Sandman spin-off The Dreaming was about the loneliness of Matthew the Raven, titled "The Unkindness of One".
 (According to Victorian animal-group naming, a flock of ravens is called an unkindness, and he is the only raven in the Dreaming.)

 In one issue of Top 10, a bunch of stretchy heroes gawk at a teleporting accident as they drive by.
 Yes – those Rubber Men are rubbernecking.

-Usually, the first words out of an infant's mouth is "Mama" or "Dada/Papa".
-In Archie Comics, what is the first word of scientific genius Dilton?
-Pythagoras, the father of Geometry.
+Usually, the first word out of an infant's mouth is "Mama" or "Dada/Papa".
+In Archie Comics, what is the first word uttered by scientific genius Dilton?
+Pythagoras, the father of geometry.

 Moose, a Literal-Minded individual, provides lots of these.
 In one story, he was selected as an election candidate.
-When he appears at the pre-meeting, Mr. Weatherbee asks Moose why he was wearing a track outfit, Moose replies that it's because people are telling him that he's going to "run for office".
+When he appears at the pre-meeting, Mr. Weatherbee asks Moose why he was wearing a track outfit, Moose replies that it's because people are telling him that he should "run for office".
 In another, Dilton's advice to Moose is that he should put his money in the bank to make it grow.
-Moose decides to grow the money himself, and instead goes home, puts the money in a flowerpot and begins to water it. note If the joke wasn't obvious: he's trying to make a money tree.
+Moose decides to grow the money himself, and instead goes home, puts the money in a flowerpot and begins to water it. note If the joke wasn't obvious: He's trying to make a money tree.

-In Alan Moore's Cthulhu Mythos/porn comic Neonomicon, wherein there's a literary allusion to the works of H.P.
-Lovecraft on practically every page, drug dealer/avatar of Nyarlathotep/screaming queen Johnny Carcosa shows up dressed up like Edward Elric.
-This seems like kind of a random thing to reference, until you remember that one of Lovecraft's short stories was entitled The Alchemist.
+In Alan Moore's Cthulhu Mythos/porn comic Neonomicon, wherein there's a literary allusion to the works of HP Lovecraft on practically every page, drug dealer/avatar of Nyarlathotep/screaming queen Johnny Carcosa shows up dressed up like Edward Elric.
+This seems like kind of a random thing to reference, until you remember that one of Lovecraft's short stories was titled The Alchemist.